 Xiaomi Smart Glasses

-Xiaomi’s creation is only referred to as Xiaomi Smart Glasses so far and lacks a price or ship date, but almost every other detail has been highlighted.
+Xiaomi’s creation is only referred to as Xiaomi Smart Glasses and is priced at about $300.
 The new smart glasses connect to a smartphone and can show messages and other notifications in the lenses.
 There’s a touchpad for controls, but Xiaomi’s XiaoAI voice assistant is built into the device to handle voice commands.
 The voice assistant will take up tasks including making calls, taking photos with the camera set into the glasses, and helping guide wearers with audio navigation tied to augmented reality images.
 The AI can also pull from the smartphone app’s functions to do real-time translations of any text in view.
 Although XiaoAI runs the voice assistance, the glasses use Android as an operating system.

 “We need [sic] to build an interaction logic which ‘does not disturb ordinary use, but displays key information in a timely manner.’
 After many in-depth discussions, several key scenarios, including “key notification,” “phone call,” “navigation,” and “photo translation,” were finally confirmed, with XiaoAi AI Assistant as the primary interaction method,” Xiaomi explained in a blog post.
 “In this way, Xiaomi Smart Glasses can ‘display the most important information at the moment it is needed.’
 With “Notifications” as an example, it is obviously inappropriate to display all push notifications from your smartphone in front of your eyes.
 Therefore, Xiaomi Smart Glasses selects and pushes the most important messages, such as smart home alarms, urgent information from office apps, and messages from important contacts, etc., to avoid excessively disturbing users.”